Apartment Income REIT Corp. (AIRC) Shares Plummet Below 1-Year High - News Heater

-The stock price of Apartment Income REIT Corp.
-(NYSE: AIRC) has plunged by -0.20 when compared to previous closing price of 35.26, but the company has seen a -2.36% decline in its stock price over the last five trading sessions.
+Apartment Income REIT Corp.
+(NYSE: AIRC)’s stock price has dropped by -0.41 in relation to previous closing price of 34.54.
+Nevertheless, the company has seen a loss of -2.44% in its stock price over the last five trading days.

 Is It Worth Investing in Apartment Income REIT Corp.
 (NYSE: AIRC) Right Now?